fabianloewe/matter-docs/syntax/group.md

-## Option
+## Group

-An _option_ is a rule which can be defined in the parsed string but doesn't have to.
+A _group_ creates a sub-rule by containing one or more other rules.
+It can \(and should\) also be used to make larger rules like an huge [alternation](//syntax/alternation.md) more outstanding.

 **Symbol:** Square brackets \(`[` and `]` \)

 #### Example